Life at CTP is more than deadlines, emails, and job numbers.

 Check out Andrea's Five Questions video from our series.

 With her black belt in karate and past(?) dreams of being an N’Sync backup dancer, there isn’t much requiring expert coordination and precision that Angela can’t tackle.
 From juggling about a thousand and one emails a day, to knowing our clients like the back of her striking hand, Angela’s unwavering poise and trust in those around her get the job done every time.
 And when she’s not being our Account Supervisor extraordinaire, you can find her visiting her one true love, Disney World, binging the latest Bravo Housewives show, or knocking a new recipe out of the park with her incredible cooking skills.
 Angela truly is one of a kind, and we’re not just saying that because of the black belt thing.

-Being a Senior Marketing Analyst isn’t widely considered an extreme sport, but Brett’s working on that.
+Being an Associate Director of Analytics isn’t widely considered an extreme sport, but Brett’s working on that.
 When he isn’t chasing adrenaline on skis and dirt bikes – trying new tricks on the slopes or racing Motocross – he’s here at CTP, infusing his work with the same dynamic approach.
 As someone who lives with his finger on the pulse, it’s only fitting that Brett’s thoughtful dedication to research and analytics never misses a beat.